fiy2W/mri_seq2seq/nnseq2seq/docs/how_to_use_nnseq2seq.md

 # run with command
 nnSeq2Seq_train -dataset_name_or_id DATASET_ID -configuration CONFIG -fold FOLD_ID
 ```
+nnSeq2Seq stores a checkpoint every 50 epochs.
+If you need to continue a previous training, just add a `--c` to the training command.

 Tips:
 - It is recommended to use a `2d` configuration, because the performance of a `3d` configuration needs to be verified.